Further Adventures With Older Ladies

 I made coffee and took Sue’s into the office.
 Then I took one across for Emily.
 The shop was empty, so I drank mine with her as we chatted about this, that, and nothing at all.

 When that was done, I had a wander around to check that the stables were shipshape and Bristol fashion.
 The rain was still hammering down.
 I went up to the shop, and Emily was just about to lock up.
-I waved her goodbye and took the takings over to the shop.
+Her mom had come to collect her.
+I waved goodbye to her and took the takings over to the house.

 When I got into the house, I could smell cooking.
 Sue was in the kitchen.